-The team showed that their vaccination strategy can make immune cells in the genital tissues to work in concert to prevent STIs.
+The team showed that their vaccination strategy can make immune cells in the genital tissue work better, preventing STIs.
 It results in the release of chemicals that draw protective T-cells into the genital issue.

 Scientists have found it difficult all this time to determine how best to make CD8 T-cells to be present at the point where a virus first enters the body.
 This reality makes developing effective vaccines for HIV and other STIs a daunting task.

-It is of less help, if any, when immune cells have to move from the blood into tissues to prevent infections.
-It is best that the cells are already in position to fight any possible infection.
+It is of less help if any when immune cells have to move from the blood into tissues to prevent infections.
+It is best that the cells are already in the position to fight any possible infection.

 In the light of the foregoing challenge, the findings by the King’s College researchers could prove revolutionary.
 It could make better vaccinations against infections people commonly get through sex.

 The study was published in the journal Nature Communications.

 Researchers already knew that the best means of ensuring vaccine efficacy is by delivering them to a body surface directly.
 This could mean, for instance, putting them in female genital tissue, where an infection could start.

 However, it is not ideal for administering vaccines precisely to the female genital tissue.
 Some patients might not like the idea.

 The strategy used by researchers in the current study involves skin vaccination.
 It makes numerous immune cells – innate lymphoid cells (ILC1) and monocytes in the genital tissue to function somewhat in synergy.
 The cells produce chemokines, chemicals that recruit specialized CD8 T-cells to the genital tissue.